emkaminsk/life/.ai/prd.md

 3.14.4 FPS counter available in debug mode (hidden in production)

+### 3.15 Genetic Algorithms & Evolution

+3.15.1 **Individual Genomes**: Each human possesses a unique set of genetic traits (Genome) influencing their physical and behavioral characteristics.
+The genes are: Max Health, Strength, Metabolism, Greed, and Caution.

+3.15.2 **Inheritance**: Offspring inherit genes from both parents.
+Genes are combined (crossover) and subject to random mutation (variance).

+3.15.3 **Physical Traits**:
+  - **Max Health**: Determines the starting health of the creature.
+  - **Strength**: Multiplier for damage dealt in combat (Male vs Male, Male vs Wolf).

+3.15.4 **Behavioral Traits**:
+  - **Metabolism**: Determines energy cost per move.
+  - **Greed**: Probability to actively seek fruit when perceived.
+  - **Caution**: Probability to flee from wolves when perceived.

+3.15.5 **Visibility**: Genetic traits are visible to the user via tooltips when hovering over a creature.

 ## 4. Product Boundaries

 ### 4.1 In Scope for MVP